 This reader isn’t the only one with questions about paper, so since that’s such an important topic, I thought it time to talk about surface texture in general.

-I’m a big fan of smooth papers.
-I love papers like Rising Stonehenge, Bristol (regular finish), and many of the Strathmore artist papers.
-Generally, the smoother a paper, the better I like it.
-The one exception is a paper that has a lot of sizing (a treatment that seals and hardens the surface).
+Before I go any further, let me say that I used to be a big fan of smooth papers.
+I loved papers like Rising Stonehenge, Bristol vellum, and many of the Strathmore artist papers.
+Generally, the smoother a paper, the better I liked it.

-But I have used some medium-tooth and rough papers, so I thought I’d piggyback on Kerry’s question to tell you about the differences in the papers and my thoughts on each of them.
+I thought I’d piggyback on the reader question to tell you about the differences in the papers and my thoughts on each of them.

 Drawing Paper Basics – Surface Texture

 Bristol board is also a smooth surface drawing support.
 It comes in a vellum surface or regular surface.
 The regular surface has a bit more tooth than the vellum, but both are very versatile.
-I used Bristol paper with a regular (smooth) surface for this drawing, The Sentinel.
+I used Bristol paper with a regular (smooth) surface for this drawing.

 Medium tooth papers are drawing papers that are neither smooth nor rough.
-Most were developed for other types of dry medium such as charcoal and pastel, so they have more tooth than smooth papers.
+Most were developed for other types of dry medium such as charcoal and pastel.
 Strathmore 500 series paper is one such paper.
-Others are Canson Ingres and Daler-Rowney Murano Textured Fine Art Papers.
-Depending your drawing preferences, some watercolor papers can be considered medium tooth papers for colored pencil use, especially if you use water soluble colored pencil.
+Others are Canson Mi-Teintes and Daler-Rowney Murano Textured Fine Art Papers.

 These papers have enough tooth to grab and hold onto color quickly and easily.
 They also can take a lot of layering and most of them can stand a good deal of rough handling and medium to heavy pressure color application.

 But they’re still smooth enough to allow you to create high levels of detail if that’s what you want to do.